bgveenstra/cs-lessons/computer-architecture.md

 }
 ```

-What do you think is happening in the code samples above?
+Line by line, what do you think is happening in the code samples above?
 What do you think `int` means?
 What data types are x, y, and main?

 Here's a JavaScript analogue: